-“Yes, I am eager to get out.
-Hospital food is a big letdown after Olympian meals,” she laughed.
+“Yes, I am eager to get out,” she laughed.
+“Hospital food is a big letdown after all those Olympian meals.”

 Suddenly, a figure materialized within the room.
 It was Lilith Clay.
-She wore a very short tunic and silver sandals, but otherwise looked the same as she had before finding her mother Thia, who was a Titan of myth bent on conquest.
+She wore a very short tunic and silver sandals, but otherwise looked the same as she had before discovering that her mother was Thia, a Titan of myth bent on conquest.
 It was Thia who had imprisoned Kole for two years, forcing her to use her crystal-spinning powers in her service.
 Kole thus still felt a bit uneasy around the sensitive psychic.

-“Kole, I come here to seek your aid, along with yours, Joseph.
-I need the Titans to help me stop the Children of the Sun — my siblings — from restoring our mad mother,” she said.
+“Kole, I come here to seek your aid, along with yours, Joseph,” began Lilith.
+“I need the Teen Titans to help me stop the Children of the Sun — my siblings — from restoring our mad mother to life!”

-Kole said, “Take us where you will.
-I’m eager to see more of the world.”
+“Take us where you will,” said Kole.
+“I’m eager to see more of the world.”

 Lilith smiled.
 “Then take my hand, and we shall locate our other allies.”

-Dayton said, “Bah!
-The promethium is ever self-sustaining.
-It can power your devices ’til doomsday.”
+“Bah!” said Dayton.
+“The promethium is ever self-sustaining.
+It can power your devices till doomsday.”

 A woman in black smiled.
-Her calculations were accurate, as always.
+Her calculations were accurate as always.
 With the resources assembled, they would soon restore their lost mother Thia, and then a world would be theirs for the taking.

 “This costumed hero spied more than was healthy for him,” said one.